DuskNgai/diffusion/README.md

 ```

 It takes approximately 14 hours to train UNet on the CIFAR-10 dataset for 200 epochs with 64 batch size using 1 RTX 3090 GPUs.
+It takes approximately 6 hours to train UNet on the CIFAR-10 dataset for 200 epochs with 128 batch size using 1 RTX 3090 GPUs.

 For example, you can train a unet model on cifar dataset using rectified flow with following command:
 ```bash